fuzzygroup/blog/_posts/2019-12-13-ruby-chartkick-and-chart-js-versus-google-charts-and-the-y-axis-auto-sizing.md

 ## ChartKick Can Use Different Graphing Engines

 I have always used ChartKick in the past just with the default Google Charts engine.
 Much to my surprise, ChartKick can use chart.js underneath.
 This is surprising to me and **utterly awesome**.
+[Here's where I learned this](https://www.ruby-forum.com/t/trying-to-change-chartkick-to-chart-js/251938).

 ### Using ChartKick with chart.js